 I then started to rig the character using the sheets that I had obtained from Andy Loves lesson, I ran into no serious problems at all and when I did I just reflected back on the sheets.
 I will not explain the process of how I rigged the character, I will just display a screenshot of the final setup. (click on it for a better look)

-It was now time to animate, but first to put in the sound - I had great problems with the sound because 3d max would not import a 8 bit mono track (Dungeon keeps voice file) so I had to rune it through Quebase, convert it to stereo before it would work... to make matters worse the sound would only start from the very beginning of the time line and would not move further along the timeline to start at a different point, this was (mind the expression) a pain in the ass to correct, I had to search many forums to find the answer (eventually found it here ) - it involved opening a window called the dope sheet and then easily sliding the track along to the desired point.
+It was now time to animate, but first to put in the sound - I had great problems with the sound because 3d max would not import a 8 bit mono track (Dungeon keeps voice file) so I had to rune it through Quebase, convert it to stereo before it would work... to make matters worse the sound would only start from the very beginning of the time line and would not move further along the timeline to start at a different point, this was (mind the expression) a pain in the ass to correct, I had to search many forums to find the answer (eventually found it here ) - it involved opening a window called the dop

 All I really did then was add a box at the bottom of 'his' feet - added a bitmap material ( which was a screenshot of a stage I made for my first Identities project called 'Mr pickles and the lost coin'using Hammer editor for half life 2)to my materials library and dragged it onto the box.